 EYG member firms are grouped into three geographic Areas: Americas; Asia-Pacific; and Europe, Middle East, India and Africa (EMEIA).
 The Areas comprise multiple Regions.
-Regions are groupings of member firms (and in the case of the US member firm within that member firm) along geographical lines with the exception of the Financial Services Organization (FSO) Regions, which comprise the financial services activities of the relevant member firms within an Area.
+Regions are grouped within EY US along geographical lines with the exception of the Financial Services Organization (FSO) Region, which is responsible for audits of financial institutions.